A large transfer fee can be a blessing or a curse.

 Philippe Coutinho joined Barcelona from Liverpool in January 2018 in search of trophies and acclaim, and he got what he desired - winning two league titles in a row.
 But he could only watch on as former club Liverpool lifted the big one in 2019, smashing Coutinho's Barcelona en-route to the Champions League final itself.

 Was it worth it?
 Neymar has been prolific in front of goal and PSG won the domestic treble in his first season.
-It was a stroll to the Ligue 1 title in 2018/19 too, but there's still a sense it's not gone to plan.
+League titles have been a breeze (except for last season) but the Champions League is still missing.